Dheatly23/godot-wasm/README.md

 ## Introduction
 Hello there!
 Thanks for checking out this library 🙏.
 I published this as my future portfolio on my coding adventure.
-This is my hobby project, developed over 6 months now.
+This is my hobby project, developed over 6 months
+(+1 year porting to Godot 4).
 It has gone through a _lot_ of changes.

 For the Godot 3 version, check out branch `gdnative`.